 Low

 Founded in 2008, Plus500 is regulated worldwide and listed on the London Stock Exchange.
 In 2022, the broker launched its Futures Trading App for U.S. residents.
-The intuitive app offers a wide range of futures markets with competitive fees.
+The easy-to-use app offers a wide range of futures markets with competitive fees.

 Commodity Trading Features: